 - Review expectations.
 Talk with your child about family rules concerning substance use and what might happen when rules are broken.

 If you think your child may have a substance use problem, talk with your doctor or a counsellor.
 Or call your local alcohol or drug helpline to find out what resources are available in your area that can help your child manage his or her alcohol or drug problem.

 Finding the Right Care for Your Child

-If your child wants to reduce or stop using alcohol or drugs and needs some support, encourage your child to talk to someone he or she trusts.
+If your child wants to reduce using alcohol or drugs and needs some support, encourage your child to talk to someone he or she trusts.
 That person might be you or someone else in your family, your doctor, a school counsellor, an adult relative, a minister or clergy member, or a friend's parents.
 Or your child might find it helpful to call a helpline and talk to someone about his or her alcohol or drug use.
 Some schools have programs for students that provide support and alcohol and drug education.

 Talk to your doctor about whether your child may need treatment.
 You and your doctor can decide what treatment approach is best for your child.

 Some treatment approaches may involve:

 - Outpatient or inpatient care to help young people reduce using alcohol or drugs.
 These programs provide education and individual, family, and group counselling.
 They may also provide medical care to help reduce cravings for alcohol or drugs and manage withdrawal symptoms.